 Process for verifying requests of California residents

-In order to protect your privacy and security, prior to completing any Request to Know or Request to Delete that you may submit, we must verify your identity.
+In order to protect your privacy and security, prior to completing any Request to Know, Request to Delete or Request to Correct that you may submit, we must verify your identity.
 We will verify your identity by asking you to provide certain data that we have already collected from you to confirm that they match our records.
 In certain instances, additional verification steps may be required.

 California residents have the right to designate an authorized agent to make a request under the CCPA on their behalf.
 Prior to completing a request made by such an authorized agent, we require that you provide your authorized agent with written permission to submit such a request and require that you or your authorized agent provide us with a copy of such written permission.
 Additionally, we require that you verify your identity pursuant to the procedure described above.